-Here, you’ll find resources on where to invest and how to save money on DIY renovations affecting different aspects of your house.
+Here, you’ll find resources on where to invest and how to save money on professional and DIY renovations affecting different aspects of your house.

 There are many different facets and attributes of your home to consider when thinking about what to renovate, upgrade, or redecorate.
-Here, we’ll give remodeling ideas and DIY home improvement tips related to all sorts of angles, including:
+Here, we’ll give DIY home improvement tips and other remodeling ideas related to all sorts of angles, including:

 - Ideas that could add value to your home